Foyle's War series 6: "The Russian House"

+In the prelude to the 1945 General Election, Foyle is still unable to resign, given the difficulty of finding a replacement.
+His former WWI commanding officer Brigadier Timothy Wilson asks for his help finding an escaped Russian prisoner of war, Ivan Spiakov, who had fought along with the Germans in Normandy.
+Seeking refuge, Spiakov meets a former POW colleague, Nikolai Vladchenko, then heads to "The Russian House" in London, supposedly a safe house for White Russians.
+From there he is moved to a hotel, which is raided by the army, and he is captured.
+Milner, a newly promoted detective inspector in Brighton, is called to Redwood Lodge to investigate the death of Sam Stewart's new employer, a famous artist who had also employed Vladchenko.
+Milner appears cool and distant when Foyle arrives at the scene, following on the trail of the Russians.
+Foyle's investigation leads him to the Russian House, which makes him the target of an attempted contract killing.
+Foyle learns of forced repatriations of former POWs to the Soviet Union, where they will probably be executed.
+If the practice is exposed, the complicity by the British government would be uncovered.

 Cast and characters

-Foyle is still chasing retirement after his resignation at the end of "All Clear," but his superiors are finding it hard to find his replacement.
-He gives them four weeks before he steps down for good.
-His former WWI CO, Brigadier Timothy Wilson, arrives from the War Office to enlist his help with the search of a German sympathiser and ethnic Russian POW.
-Milner, keen to step out of Foyle's shadow and prove himself as a detective, is now in Brighton with his new wife, Edie, and their recently born daughter, Clementine Elizabeth.
-Stewart has returned to civilian life and had just started working as a domestic for the well-to-do artist, Sir Leonard Spencer-Jones.
-Also at the artist's house is another anti-communist Russian POW, who is now the groundsman and serves as a witness to the murder.
+Foyle is still chasing retirement after his resignation at the end of "All Clear," but his superiors are finding it hard to find a replacement.
+He gives them four weeks before stepping down for good.
+His former WWI CO, Brigadier Timothy Wilson, arrives from the War Office to enlist his help in the search of a German sympathiser and Russian POW.
+Milner, keen to step out of Foyle's shadow and prove himself, is now in Brighton with his new wife, Edie, and their recently born daughter, Clementine Elizabeth.
+Stewart has returned to civilian life and had just started as a domestic for the well-to-do artist, Sir Leonard Spencer-Jones.
+Another anti-communist Russian POW, who lives at the artist's house is a groundsman and a witness to the murder.
 While staying at the London hotel where Spiakov was captured, Stewart befriends Adam Wainwright, who is shot in the shoulder during the attempted hit on Foyle.
-When Sam visits him in the hospital, she offers to help him at the Hastings guesthouse he recently inherited.
+When Sam visits him in hospital, she offers to help him at the Hastings guesthouse he recently inherited.
+Stewart brings Wainwright a bunch of bananas.
+However, the first shipment of bananas after the end of the war did not arrive in the U.K. until December 1945, five months after the events in the episode.